Qualitative software engineering research -- reflections and guidelines: Literature review

+As it is not the aim of our study to perform a systematic review of the literature, but to sense the field to provide an evidence-based justification for our guidelines, we looked into alternative proposals for literature review study designs.
+There are various design proposals for literature reviews that are placed somewhere in between the unsystematic--systematic pair and serve specific purposes~\cite{torraco_writing_2005,snyder_literature_2019}.
+While we do not identify our approach strongly with a particular one, we agree with Torraco~\cite{torraco_writing_2005}, who stresses how important it is to describe, follow, and report the process for selecting the articles.
+Hence, we adopted some steps proposed for systematic reviews, by Kitchenham~\cite{kitchenham2004procedures}, to enable both sound approach and reporting of it.

-To identify a representative sample, we performed a limited systematic literature review based on the guidelines by Kitchenham~\cite{kitchenham2004procedures}.
-The processes included the following stages: selecting data sources, selecting search string, defining research selection criteria, defining research selection process, and defining data extraction and synthesis.
-These stages, together with threats to validity, are presented in the following section.
+The processes included the following stages: selecting data sources, selecting search string, defining research selection criteria, defining the research selection process, and defining data extraction and synthesis.
+These stages, together with threats to validity, are presented in the following.